CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 \
 SOLID & Clean Architecture:

-During our implementations we have noticed some violations, for example, when we were trying to implement a Strategy pattern in pull request 18.
+During our implementations we have noticed some violations, for example, We tried to implement a Strategy pattern in pull request 18.
 But later we found out that **"GroceryItem"** which is an entity imports classes on external interface level, which clearly violation both Clean Architecture and SOLID principles, so in pull request 28 we fixed it, and we included a class diagram under phase 1 folder to remind us the relationship between